-Tirzepatide is the second-generation GLP-1-class drug that broke the weight-loss ceiling.
-By adding GIP-receptor activation to the GLP-1 pharmacology established by semaglutide, it produced roughly 50% greater weight loss in head-to-head trials — and became the fastest drug launch in pharmaceutical history along the way.
+The tirzepatide peptide is the second-generation GLP-1-class drug that broke the weight-loss ceiling.
+By adding GIP-receptor activation to the GLP-1 pharmacology established by semaglutide, the tirzepatide peptide produced roughly 50% greater weight loss in head-to-head trials, and became the fastest drug launch in pharmaceutical history along the way.
+Tirzepatide for weight loss is now the most-prescribed dual-agonist in this class.

 What tirzepatide is#

-GLP-1 agonism suppresses appetite, slows gastric emptying, and stimulates glucose-dependent insulin release.
-GIP agonism augments insulin secretion and has independent effects on adipose tissue.
-The combination produces larger average weight loss than either pathway alone — a finding confirmed across the Phase 3 SURMOUNT and SURPASS programmes.
+Studies have shown GLP-1 agonism suppresses appetite, slows gastric emptying, and stimulates glucose-dependent insulin release.
+GIP agonism augments insulin secretion and has been shown to have independent effects on adipose tissue.
+The combination produces larger average weight loss than either pathway alone, a finding confirmed across the Phase 3 SURMOUNT and SURPASS programmes.

 The efficacy data#